ClinNoteAgents: An LLM Multi-Agent System for Predicting and Interpreting Heart Failure 30-Day Readmission from Clinical Notes: DISCUSSION

 \section{DISCUSSION}

 \subheader{LLM Risk Factor Extractor.} Accuracy within tolerance was high across most vitals.
 Conditional accuracy was highest for cardiorespiratory measures—\textit{SpO$_2$} (94.16\%), \textit{Respiratory Rate} (93.77\%), and \textit{Blood Pressure} ($\geq$90\%)—whereas anthropometric variables such as \textit{Height} (68.50\%) and \textit{Weight} (57.90\%) performed noticeably worse.
 These reductions were likely caused by heterogeneous reporting formats in discharge notes.
 Height may be recorded in centimeters or feet/inches, and weight in kilograms or pounds.
 Such variations may increase unit-conversion errors.
-Because LLMs exhibit unstable quantitative reasoning and units in free-text form cannot be reliably validated, LLM-driven unit conversion was minimized during extraction.
+Because LLMs exhibit unstable quantitative reasoning, and units in free-text form cannot be reliably validated, LLM-driven unit conversion was minimized during extraction.
 Nevertheless, values in uncommon units may still be misinterpreted.
 These patterns are consistent with evidence that LLMs hallucinate unsupported or incorrect clinical details during information extraction from discharge notes. \cite{das2025hallucination}.
 MAPE remained below 15\% for most vitals, indicating close agreement with the EHR surrogate ground truth.
 Small deviations occurred for \textit{Temperature} (1.40\%) and \textit{SpO$_2$} (2.77\%), while more variable measures such as \textit{Blood Pressure} (13.24\%-19.99\%) and \textit{Respiration Rate} (19.14 \%) showed larger discrepancies, consistent with their expected within-admission fluctuation.
+Several vitals and SDOHs showed low extraction coverage, largely due to under-documentation in discharge notes rather than extraction failure.
+Association analyses were therefore conducted only on patients with non-null values for each variable.
+While this approach may introduce selection effects, the findings should be interpreted as exploratory signals rather than population-level estimates.
 The LLM-as-a-judge evaluation showed that the model extracted fewer diagnoses per patient than the ICD-9 documentation.
 This is consistent with prior works that showed discrepancies between ICD coding and discharge notes \cite{kim2021icdaccuracy}.
 Despite the difference, the LLM achieved a moderately strong similarity score (mean 3.04) and a conditional accuracy of 62.67\%.
 This suggests that the extracted diagnoses were often semantically aligned with the ICD codes.
 These findings indicate LLM-based diagnosis extraction is feasible for scaling chart reviews, though discrepancies between clinical notes and coding systems warrant caution when using extracted diagnoses for downstream modeling.